LightDani/Loan_Data_Analysis/README.md

 3. Best 3 accuracy on test set are Logistic Regression, Random Forest, and Neural Network.
 4. Logistic Regression have the most stable model as we can see on the mean accuracy on cross validation test.

 **Logistic Regression** is the best model.
-Fastest training time yet get the highest mean accuracy on cross validation test, even without generalization on the dataset.
+Fastest training time yet get the highest mean accuracy on cross validation test, even without normalization on the dataset.